Employee terms, conditions and benefits

 The scheme is open to all employee, subject to the demands of the department within which the employee works.
 The scheme operates on a pro rata basis for part-time employees.

 Requests for flexible working

-In addition to the public bank holidays employees also receive 2 extra statutory days and 1 local days.
-Leave entitlement varies according to the level of continuous service pro rata at 1 April.
+In addition to the public Bank Holidays, employees also receive 2 extra statutory days and 1 local day.
+Leave entitlement varies according to the level of continuous service, pro rata at 1 April.
 In the case of part-time working, this will be pro rata.

 |Period of Continuous Service||Annual Leave Entitlement (days)|

 |0 to 4 years||21|

 |5 to 9 years||26|